Keybank Foundation Invests More Than $6 Million In 12 Cleveland Area Non-Profit Organizations

 ABOUT KEYCORP

-KeyCorp's (NYSE: KEY ) roots trace back nearly 200 years to Albany, New York.
+KeyCorp's roots trace back nearly 200 years to Albany, New York.
 Headquartered in Cleveland, Ohio, Key is one of the nation's largest bank-based financial services companies, with assets of approximately $188 billion at September 30, 2023.

 Key provides deposit, lending, cash management, and investment services to individuals and businesses in 15 states under the name KeyBank National Association through a network of approximately 1,000 branches and approximately 1,300 ATMs.
 Key also provides a broad range of sophisticated corporate and investment banking products, such as merger and acquisition advice, public and private debt and equity, syndications and derivatives to middle market companies in selected industries throughout the United States under the KeyBanc Capital Markets trade name.
 For more information, visit .
 KeyBank is Member FDIC.